-Supply chain visibility is a critical element for compliance with UFLPA and other similar legislature prohibiting child and forced labor in supply chains.
-MAS expects all vendors to support supply chain mapping to provide further visibility into MAS' supply chain.
+Supply chain visibility is a critical element for compliance with the Laws Prohibiting Child and Forced Labor.
+MAS expects all Vendors to support supply chain mapping to provide further visibility into MAS' supply chain.

 To adequately respond to statutory and customer inquiries, mapping of a products' entire supply chain from the raw materials to the finished product imported into the end customer country is necessary.
 Our typical supply chain follows the following flow: